Review of candidates will begin immediately and continue until the position is filled.

 Salary & Benefits:

-Salary is commensurate with experience, ranging from $51,000-58,000.
+Salary is commensurate with experience, ranging from $63,000 to $85,000.
 Benefits include fully paid health insurance for employees and partially paid for child dependents (medical, dental and vision), retirement contribution, as well as pre-tax on qualifying FSA and transit expenses.
-LSC’s dedicated staff team enjoys generous paid leave (vacation, sick, holiday, and sabbatical) and a casual, fun and collegial work environment in a fiscally stable organization.
+LSC’s dedicated staff team enjoys generous paid leave (vacation, sick, holiday, and sabbatical).

-Please send cover letter and resume to firstname.lastname@example.org with “Development Associate” in the subject line.
+Please send cover letter, resume, brief writing sample, and contact information for three references to email@example.com, with “Immigration Staff Attorney” in the subject line.
 In your cover letter, please address the following in order for your application to be considered: